xster/flutter-wiki/Upgrading-Flutter-projects-from-using-PlatformMessages-to-using-channels.md

     PlatformMethodChannel barChannel
       = new PlatformMethodChannel('bar', const JSONMethodCodec());

+There are four codecs to choose from; binary, string, JSON, and standard.
+The standard codec employs efficient binary serialization of JSON-like values, including buffers (Dart TypedData, Java primitive arrays, and similar).

-Then you can use the channel in multiple places without repeating that information.
+Once you have a channel, you can use it in multiple places without repeating the information needed for its creation.

 ## Sending messages to platform